abandoned call (inbound)

 A dashlet is a small application on a dashboard that displays a specific type of information, usually from a service.

-A designated contact is a PureCloud customer user who is identified as the primary liaison between the customer and PureCloud technical support.
-A designated contact must be knowledgeable about the applicable services and participate in troubleshooting support ticket problems.
+A Designated Contact is a PureCloud customer user who is identified as the primary liaison between the customer and PureCloud Customer Care.
+A Designated Contact must be knowledgeable about the applicable services and participates in troubleshooting support cases.

 See number plan.